-Amplo Biotechnology’s AAV-Dok7 gene therapy targets defects in neuromuscular junction transmission.
-Delivered once via intravascular injection, the therapy increases production of Dok7, a protein that is an activator of the muscle-specific receptor tyrosine kinase MuSK.
+AAV-Dok7 gene therapy targets defects in neuromuscular junction formation.
+Delivered once, via intravascular injection, the therapy increases production of Dok7 and activation of molecular events that lead to neuromuscular junction formation.

-Amplo’s initial focus is congenital Dok7 myasthenia, a rare neuromuscular disease that causes systemic muscle wasting and, eventually, loss of walking ability.
-Dok7 myasthenia affects approximately 2,000-4,000 patients in the U.S., EU, Japan and Australia.
-Preclinical studies conducted at the University of Tokyo demonstrated that the AAV-Dok7 therapy rescued a mouse model of Dok7 myasthenia.
+Amplo’s initial focus is Dok7 congenital myasthenia syndrome (CMS), a disease that causes systemic muscle wasting, difficulty in breathing and swallowing.
+Dok7 CMS affects approximately 2,000-4,000 patients in the major markets.
+In preclinical studies conducted at the University of Tokyo and in Amplo's pharmacology studies, AMP-101 cures mice lacking Dok7 protein.